 Mechanical Engineering is one of the broadest and probably the most complicated branches of engineering.
 At the most basic level, mechanical engineers deal with the basic laws concerning physical nature (for example, the principles of force, motion, and energy).
 It involves learning concepts and laws such as thermodynamics, fluid mechanics, metallurgy, continuum mechanics, etc, and gaining deeper insight into their effects and application on machines.

-It is an incredibly diverse degree involving developing, constructing, and improving machines: manufacturing equipment, engines and other equipment, with a goal to develop machines that reduces the load of work on its users.
+It is an incredibly diverse degree involving developing, constructing, and improving machines: manufacturing equipment, engines and other equipment, with a goal to develop machines that reduce the load of work on its users.

 - Mechanical Engineering deals with a lot of concepts and complex mathematics required to solve immediate real-life problems.
 This means that you must have these difficult equations and knowledge sets memorized.
 Therefore, Mechanical Engineering might not be the most viable option for students who have a difficult time memorizing complex concepts and laws.